No fitness and weight-loss plan is complete without nutritional adjustments.

-No fitness and weight-loss plan to help you lose baby weight is complete without nutritional adjustments.
-Getting back to your pre-baby weight may be your first goal; however, the most important thing to consider at this time is fueling your body for this next stage of motherhood.
+But while your goal may be to get back to your pre-baby weight ASAP, the most important thing to consider at this time is fueling your body for this next stage of motherhood.

 - Current weight x 11 = Caloric baseline